hgcummings/DanceFloorV2/README.md

 ``python floor/run-show.py --network --network_port 50888 --devserver --noconsole``

+The broadcast address range also needs to cover the IP range of the controllers in the screen.
+This is configured via self.multisocketaddr in `floor/driver/network.py`

 ## Authentication

 If you want to access any of the protected endpoints locally, you'll need to specify a .htpasswd file.